Last updated: May 5, 2023

 The following is a list of ACH dispute codes, grouped by category.

 Administrative failure codes can be related to customers not typing in the right account number.
-On the customer ACH setup or payment form, include the account number field twice, the second field is there for verification.
+On the customer ACH setup or payment form, include the account number field twice.
+The second field serves for verification, so that the customer didn't accidentally enter a typo.

 Sometimes a customer may forget buying something from you, especially if the customer is looking at the statement days or weeks later.
 When he/she sees a charge from “SC Plaz” instead of Scottsdale Auto Plaza, he/she may dispute it.